voracekvo/test_lab/README.md

 To build a dev or prod version of the web frontend container with PHP Xdebug turned on or off, you can use the **'--build-arg APP_ENV=dev'** or **'--build-arg APP_ENV=prod'** command when running the **'docker-compose build'** command

+## Conclusion

+This containerized system with a web frontend, MySQL, and MongoDB containers is a simple and easy-to-use solution for testing and development purposes.
+The PHP application connects to both databases, reads dummy data, and displays it.
+The system can be deployed and run on a Mac or Windows computer regardless of the